• Skip to primary navigation

 Yes.
 Freeze unbaked pastelitos on a tray, then transfer to a freezer bag once solid.
 Bake straight from frozen, adding a few extra minutes to the bake time.

-A close-up of freshly baked pastelitos de guayaba on a baking tray.
-One square pastry is in focus, showing its crisp, flaky layers and caramelized edges, with a plate of more pastries blurred in the background.
+Close-up of golden pastelitos de guayaba on a tray.
+One pastry shows crisp layers and caramelized edges, with more pastries blurred behind.

 More Vegan Cuban Recipes